 I have a bunch of tips for fishing this kind of water, and I’ve learned to enjoy the challenge.
 But all of my tips start with this . . .

 Keep the Targets Tight

 When faced with big, dirty water, there’s a natural draw to start chucking flies into the lurch or just cover water as usual.
 But I suggest dramatically adapting your approach.

 Fish close, at half your normal casting distance or less.
 Focus on short but effective drifts.
 And if you’re nymphing, refine one tight target until you’ve learned it well — then get a few excellent drifts and move on.
 Fishing this way takes longer than normal because we can’t see the bottom of the river.
 We use the flies as a probe to learn the contours of our chosen piece of water.

 If you’re fishing streamers, keep the targets tight, but move faster than you do with nymphs.
 I don’t give trout many looks with a streamer, so I continue moving to cover water.
 But I do it with short drifts in the right places.
 (More on that in a minute.)

 I mostly fish nymphs or streamers in high and dirty water.
 Although, at times I throw a dry dropper rig.
 (They took my dry twice today.)
 I use the nymphs to learn about the currents and the structure below.
 And I use the streamers to get a trout’s attention at slightly greater distances.
 Both are good tactics.
 And I let the trout make their choice.

 Fish the edges.
 I know, everyone tells you this.
-But stay disciplined and do it.
+But stay disciplined, and do it.